frenetic-be/entree/README.txt

     .. moduleauthor:: Julien Spronck
     .. created:: Apr 2015

-    Simple module to create files and directories in a python project
+    Simple script to create files and directories in a python project.

+    IMPORTANT: The setup.py script will not install a python module but it will install a executable script named `pyproject`.

+ USAGE

+    pyproject [OPTIONS] modname

+    Arguments:

+        modname: the name of the project you want to start or modify

+    Options:

+        -h, --help: prints the usage of the program with possible options.

+        -a, --add: adds a .py file to the module or current directory.

+        -d, --dir: Specifies the directory where to save create the project files.
+By default, it is the current directory.
+        -s, --submodules: adds a submodule directory and __init__.py file.

 VERSION